 Sound familiar?
 This is about all that most fitness professionals do to market themselves on social media.
 Because of that, it’s no surprise to me that so few fitness professionals have any interaction on their pages.

-While the nuances of social media strategy can get rather complicated, I’ve broken down the 5 things that fitness professionals need to know about social media.
+While the nuances of social media strategy can get rather complicated, I’ve broken down the 5 things that are tailored towards marketing for fitness professionals on social media.
 In this article, you’ll learn the 20% that will get you 80% of the benefits.

 1) Social media will help you become the expert